 Vertigo, a false sensation of movement often described as spinning, is a common condition that affects 1 in 3 people over the age of 40.
 It can sometimes be accompanied by nausea and vomiting when a case is severe.
 It can also be responsible for falls when a severe attack comes on suddenly while one is standing.

-While vertigo itself is not considered dangerous, it may indicate a more dangerous underlying condition such as a heart attack.
+While vertigo itself is rarely dangerous, it may indicate a more dangerous underlying condition such as a heart attack.
 If such a situation arises, emergency care should be sought immediately.

 Otherwise, vertigo care is usually medication based, although some doctors have come up with head maneuvers to reset the body’s mechanism for locating itself in space.
 These head positions may help calm down an attack.
-However, if the underlying cause is not addressed, vertigo may continue to recur.
+However, if you do not address the underlying cause, false spinning sensation may continue to recur.

 Dealing with the Underlying Cause of Vertigo

-When the cause of vertigo is a problem with the neck, the condition is called cervicogenic vertigo.
+When the cause of spinning sensation is a problem with the neck, the condition is called cervicogenic vertigo.
 When the underlying cause cannot be identified, it is usually just diagnosed as benign paroxysmal positional vertigo.
 However, many of these cases may be related to the neck as well.

 This is because the upper cervical spine plays a role in how the brainstem functions.
 As a result, messages from the vestibular nerve may be misinterpreted.
 A misalignment may also affect Eustachian tube function, which can lead to vertigo.